sio/waitotp/README.md

 ## Service lifecycle (systemd)

-- Guarded service startup is delayed by a call to [waitotp], this is achieved by overriding parts of the unit file (see [waitotp.conf] for example)
+- Startup of the guarded service is delayed by a call to [waitotp], this is achieved by overriding parts of the unit file (see [waitotp.conf] for example)
-- [waitotp] listens on guarded service port but does not expose the service itself and does not reply to any incoming packets
+- [waitotp] listens on the guarded service port but does not expose the service itself and does not reply to any incoming packets
 - If a valid TOTP token is received, [waitotp] exits and lets the guarded service to proceed with startup
-- Immediately after guarded service becomes active, systemd launches the related [inactivity-@.service]
+- Immediately after the guarded service becomes active, systemd launches related [inactivity-@.service]
 - [inactivity.sh] tracks network usage of the guarded service and if it is inactive for a specified amount of time, [inactivity-@.service] restarts